roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Professional Kubernetes clusters/GPU scheduling/cGPU Professional Edition/Install and use ack-ai-installer and the GPU scheduling inspection tool.md

     -   Quantity: Specify the initial number of nodes in the node pool.
 If you do not want to create nodes in the node pool, set this parameter to 0.
     -   Operating System: Select an operating system for the nodes in the node pool.
 Supported operating systems include CentOS, Aliyun Cloud Linux 2.x, and Windows.
-    -   ECS Label: You can add labels to the ECS instances in the node pool.
+    -   ECS Label: You can add labels to the Elastic Compute Service \(ECS\) instances in the node pool.
     -   Custom Resource Group: You can specify the resource group to which the nodes in the node pool belong.
     -   Node Label: You can add labels to the nodes.
 For more information about node labels, see [Labels used by ACK to control GPUs](/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Labels used by ACK to control GPUs.md).
         -   Enable both GPU sharing and memory isolation.